pablogonzalezginestet/stackBagg/README.md

 ## Important Note

 The real data application in the paper relies on Swedish HIV care register (InfCareHIV) that cannot be openly shared.
 The data available on the folder fake_data is based on a fake, simulated  data that mimics the data used for the analysis.
-The R scripts are the same as those used for the analysis, but analysis results cannot be exactly reproduced.
+The R script which run the analysis of the data set is the same as the used for the analysis, but analysis results cannot be exactly reproduced.

 ## Installation